-Plan for a traditional American pastime and attend a Beloit Snappers baseball game.
-The team is a Class-A affiliate of the Oakland Athletics, which mainly means you’ll splurge on fun and fantastic baseball, but not on the price of your ticket.
-Head to Pohlman Field where kids can run the bases after any Sunday game.
-Or, check out the fun family events and promotions offered throughout the season, like Halfway to Halloween on Thursday, June 1, where fans who show up to the game in costumes receive a 50 percent discount off the price of admission.
-Snapperitaville on Saturday, June 17, is another popular one.
-It’s a Hawaiian-themed evening featuring the season’s second fireworks night, beachy music and a post-game auction of the players’ Hawaiian jerseys.
+Plan for a traditional American pastime and attend a Beloit Sky Carp baseball game.
+The team is a High-A affiliate of the Miami Marlins, which mainly means you’ll splurge on fun and fantastic baseball, but not on the price of your ticket.
+Head to ABC Supply Stadium where kids can run the bases after any Sunday game.
+Or, check out the fun family events and promotions offered throughout the season, like a fireworks display after every Friday night game.

 Later each summer, Beloit’s Apple Hut Orchard opens just in time for apple-picking season that goes through October.
 Shop for apple pies, cider donuts, pumpkin bread, apple cider and other delicious treats at the Apple Hut gift shop, and plan a repeat visit here in the fall for pumpkin picking.